 - Pre-existing medical condition covered (see certificate for limitations)

-Booking this tour requires US$500 per person non-refundable deposit
+Booking this tour requires name and US$500 non-refundable deposit.
+Until deposit is received, space is based on availability.

 Final payment for your vacation is due 60 days prior to commencement of services